coqui-ai/STT/doc/SUPPORTED_PLATFORMS.rst

 Supported platforms for inference
 =================================

 Here we maintain the list of supported platforms for running inference.
+Note that for now we only have working packages for Python on Linux, without GPU support.
+We're working to get the rest of our supported languages and architectures up and running.

 Linux / AMD64 without GPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^